carmencchow/bellabeat_casestudy/README.md

   distinct() %>%
   drop_na()
 ```
-*  Exclude records that show 0 calories burned and 0 steps walked for entries which could indicate that the participant didn’t wear their Fitbit or the tracker was defective in capturing their step count and calories burned.
+*  Exclude records that show 0 calories burned and 0 steps.
+These results could be due to participants failing to wear their tracker or and indication that the tracker was defective in capturing their step count and calories burned on that day.

 ```
 daily_activity <- daily_activity %>%